conda-forge/conda-forge.github.io/src/maintainer/pinning_deps.rst

 When a rerendering happens, conda-smithy will render the recipe using conda-build and output configuration files for each job and save them in a yaml file in ``.ci_support`` folder.
 For example, there's an output configuration file for each OS, each python version, etc.

-These output configuration files are stripped to options that are used in the build and therefore a change in the config files in ``.ci_support`` folder implies that there needs to be a new build.
+These output configuration files are stripped to options that are used in the build and therefore a change in the config files in ``.ci_support`` folder implies that a new build is needed there.

 Pinning of packages are handled by the same configuration file and conda-build.
 This means that packages need not be pinned manually.